peteroupc/peteroupc.github.io/bernoulli.md

 (Flajolet et al., 2010)<sup>[**(1)**](#Note1)</sup>:

-1. Flip the input coin until the coin returns 0.
-Then set _G_ to the number of times the coin returns 1 this way.
+1. Flip the input coin until the flip returns 0.
+Then set _G_ to the number of times the flip returns 1 this way.
 2. If _G_ is **odd**, return 0.
 3. Generate a uniform(0, 1) random number _U_, then set _i_ to 1.
 4. While _i_ is less than _G_: